 where we can clearly see the presence of FMC $\mJ\left( k \right) $ of matrix networks without state memory $\mQ$ in the FMC for those who consist of $\mQ$.
-In-fact, there are three more independent $\mJ\left( k \right) $ which can be seen in Equation \ref{fmc-long} in each of the terms excluding $\mJ_1^{\prime}$.
-Using this fact, we can discuss the worst case upper bound on the capacity of Equation \ref{mem-dyn-sys}, when all the other positive terms are zero, which can thus easily be seen to be
+In fact, there are three more independent $\mJ\left( k \right) $ which can be seen in Eq. \ref{fmc-long} in each of the terms excluding $\mJ_1^{\prime}$.

-Hence, the addition of more terms along with $\mJ\left( k \right) $ to $\mJ\left( k \right) ^{\prime}$ is evident from addition of the queue-like memory $\mQ$.
-However, we also note the difficulty of proving more general bounds for the capacity of Equation \ref{mem-dyn-sys} unlike Equation \ref{dyn-sys}, which occurs mainly due to inclusion of complicated infinite sums over $m$, where each sum is itself a distorted version of $\mJ\left( k \right) $, as visible from \ref{fmc-long} which do not lend itself to same analysis techniques derived in this paper so far and in \citet{Ganguli18970}, hence more work might be needed in this direction.
+Hence, the addition of more terms along with $\mJ\left( k \right) $ to $\mJ\left( k \right) ^{\prime}$ is evident from the addition of the queue-like memory $\mQ$.
+However, we also note the difficulty of proving more general bounds for the capacity of Eq. \ref{mem-dyn-sys} unlike Eq. \ref{dyn-sys}, which occurs mainly due to inclusion of complicated infinite sums over $m$, where each sum is itself a distorted version of $\mJ\left( k \right) $, as visible from \ref{fmc-long} which do not lend itself to same analysis techniques derived in this paper so far and in Ganhuli et. al \cite{Ganguli18970}; hence, more work might be needed in this direction.